amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 Now, here is a question: If software partitioning is that important, why didn't we start with it right away in the [refactoring roadmap](#refactoring_roadmap)?

 We can describe what we achieved so far as **removing "fat" from the application's body of code;** namely, removing dead code, and reducing code duplication, plus applying some very basic and intuitive enhancements which makes the code slightly more readable, like reducing method size and using proper naming conventions.
-This is like *preparing the scene* or *organizing our backyard* before we start on re-organizing the parts.
-And, this has two very important side effects:
+This is like *preparing the scene* or *organizing our backyard* before we work on partitioning the code and re-organizing the parts.
+This has two very important side effects:

 1. We have saved the time that we would have spent working on dead or duplicate code
 2. The team reached a better grasp of the code while scanning and reviewing duplicates and suspect dead code.
-They formed better understanding while breaking up large methods and trying to give better names to identifiers and code constructs
+Also, after working on breaking large methods and trying to give better names to identifiers and code constructs, they formed better understanding about the intent of the code.

-I have noticed the effect in the second point above many times while working with teams on refactoring.
-As I explained before in the Introduction and Background section, teams become more courageous and bold in enhancing the code especially after the quick-wins stage.
+As I explained before in the Introduction and Background section, I have noticed the effect in the second point above many times while working with teams on refactoring, and teams become more courageous and bold in enhancing the code especially after the quick-wins stage.

-Although all the enhancements in the quick-wins stage made the code *better*, but it still *lacks structure*.
+Although all the enhancements in the quick-wins stage made the code *better*, but the code still *lacks structure*.
 The mission now is introducing structure by discovering/uncovering components and enhance their interfaces:

 ![Code evolution throughout the quick-wins and the divide & conquer stages](images/introduce_structure.png)